-How to configure auto scaling for a Cloud Service in the portal
+How to configure auto scaling for a Cloud Service (classic) in the portal

 Conditions can be set for a cloud service worker role that trigger a scale in or out operation.
 The conditions for the role can be based on the CPU, disk, or network load of the role.
 You can also set a condition based on a message queue or the metric of some other Azure resource associated with your subscription.

-This article focuses on Cloud Service web and worker roles.
+This article focuses on Cloud Service (classic).
 When you create a virtual machine (classic) directly, it is hosted in a cloud service.
 You can scale a standard virtual machine by associating it with an availability set and manually turn them on or off.

 You should consider the following information before you configure scaling for your application: